alexji/alexji.github.io/index.md

 I am an Assistant Professor in the [Department of Astronomy and Astrophysics](https://astrophysics.uchicago.edu/) at the University of Chicago.
 I use Near Field Cosmology to study the first stars and galaxies.

+Apr 2026: we have found the most metal poor star currently known!
+See [Outreach/News](https://www.alexji.com/outreach/) for more information.

+Jan 2026: I have started as the Deputy Project Scientist for SDSS-V.

 Feb 2025: I have been awarded a [Sloan Research Fellowship](https://sloan.org/fellowships/2025-Fellows) and [LSST Scialog Award](https://rescorp.org/news/2025/02/8-teams-win-awards-in-1st-year-of-scialog-early-science-with-the-lsst).

 Jan 2024: we have discovered a star of spectacular chemical composition in SDSS-V!
 See [Outreach/News](https://www.alexji.com/outreach/) for more information.